Artjoms Rudņevs: 2011–12 season

 By December 2011, Rudnevs was the Polish league's leading marksman, having scored 18 goals in 17 league matches.
 Rudņevs was named the best player of 2011 in the Ekstraklasa by the Polish Footballers' Association.
 Rudņevs finished the season with a league-leading 22 goals in 29 matches.
 On 8 May 2012, the German Bundesliga team Hamburger SV agreed on a transfer at the end of the 2011–12 season.
 On 11 May, the transfer was officially confirmed by both clubs.

 Hamburger SV

 In the 2012–13 season, Rudņevs became the first Latvian football player in the Bundesliga.
 Hamburger SV started the season with three consecutive losses with Rudņevs gaining only one assist.
 Rudņevs scored his first goal in the Bundesliga on 26 September 2012 in a 2–2 draw against Borussia Mönchengladbach.
 In his first season with Hamburg Rudņevs appeared in 34 league matches, scored 12 goals with four assists, finishing as Hamburg's joint top scorer alongside Son Heung-Min, who also netted 12 times.
 However, his form dropped, and Rudņevs lost his place in the starting eleven early in the 2013–14 Bundesliga season.

 1. FC Köln

 On 15 June 2016, it was announced that Rudņevs had joined 1.
 FC Köln on a free transfer.
-On 29 September 2017, the club announced it had agreed to terminate Rudnev's contract and that he would end his career.
+On 29 September 2017, the club announced it had agreed to terminate Rudņev's contract and that he would end his career.